zalando-incubator/kube-ingress-aws-controller/README.md

 (`--load-balancer-type="network"`) and Custom Security Group (`zalando.org/aws-load-balancer-security-group`) or Web Application Firewall (`zalando.org/aws-waf-web-acl-id`) annotation is present the controller configures Application Load Balancer.
 If `zalando.org/aws-load-balancer-type: nlb` annotation is also present then controller ignores the configuration and logs an error.
+If `zalando.org/aws-load-balancer-type: none` annotation is present then controller excludes the resource from reconciliation entirely — no load balancer is provisioned regardless of other annotations.

 [cross_zone]: https://docs.aws.amazon.com/elasticloadbalancing/latest/network/network-load-balancers.html#availability-zones
 [zone_affinity]: https://docs.aws.amazon.com/elasticloadbalancing/latest/network/network-load-balancers.html#zonal-dns-affinity